 Your doctor may also suggest tests to look for lung disease.
 These may include:

-A CT scan.
+- A CT scan.
 This type of X-ray can spot emphysema.

-A lung test to measure how much air you breathe in and out in a short time.
+- Spirometry, which is a lung test to measure how much air you breathe in and out in a short time.

-A blood gas test to measure how much oxygen is in your blood.
+- A blood gas test to measure how much oxygen is in your blood.

-Why Get Tested for AAT Deficiency?
+Why Get Tested for Alpha-1?